Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Users

 and hence

 for all $\alpha_{m,k}\in\{0,\ldots, I-1\}$, and where

 Observe that, as in the two-user case, each transmit vector $\bm{v}\in\mc{V}$ is of the form

 for some scalars $\rho\in\C$ and $\alpha\in\N$.
-By \eqref{eq:fourier}, this implies that any two transmit vectors in $\mc{V}$ are either collinear or orthogonal.
+By the properties of the ``Fourier'' matrix $\bm{F}$, this implies that any two transmit vectors in $\mc{V}$ are either collinear or orthogonal.
 As we will see next, all vectors in $\mc{V}$ are, in fact, orthogonal.

 Each $\bm{v}\in\mc{V}$ is a complex-valued vector of length $L$ defined by a monomial up to power $I-1$ in the channel matrices $\bm{D}_{m,k}$.
 By definition, every collection of powers $\alpha_{m,k}\in\{0, \ldots, I-1\}, m,k\in\{1,\ldots, K\}$ corresponds to an element $\bm{v}\in\mc{V}$.
-We now argue that this correspondence is one-to-one. implying that
+We now argue that this correspondence is one-to-one, implying that

 Moreover, together with the argument in the last paragraph, this will also ensure that all vectors in $\mc{V}$ are orthogonal.

 To this end, consider $\bm{v}\in\mc{V}$ and write it as